Clostridiales, Neisseriales, and Fusobacteriales: The Bacteria That Lurks in Four-Week-Old Bedsheets

-Once we found a willing volunteer to let us monitor their bed, we put a few things in place to ensure the results were as reliable as possible.
+Once we found a willing volunteer to let us monitor their ottoman bed, we put a few things in place to ensure the results were as reliable as possible.
 Our subject, Jess, kept to the following conditions:

-- Never wash or change the bedsheets, pillowcases, or duvet cover
+- Sleep in the same bed for 28 nights straight - Never wash or change the bedsheets, pillowcases, or duvet cover

 Fundamentally, we made sure Jess didn’t change anything about her nightly routine.
 Our experiment wanted to discover what the bedsheets of everyday sleepers have to reveal, and for this, we needed to stick to normality as much as possible.